Alumni & Friends - Ways to get involved and give back

 • 1.0 core credit in numerical computation and theory of computing: CSCC37H3, and 0.5 credit from: CSCC63H3CSCC73H3.

-• 1.0 CSC elective credit: choose any two C- or D-level CSC courses other than CSCD03H3 (Year 3 or 4).
+• 1.0 CSC elective credit: choose any two C- or D-level CSC courses.

 • Use Degree Explorer to ensure you are on track with your degree.